 Make it a Theme Wedding

 White dress.
 White flowers.
 White table settings.
 White everything White, white white = boring, boring, boring!
 There’s nothing wrong with a traditional wedding, but you know what’s way more memorable than a traditional wedding?
 A personal one.
+Personalize your wedding by adding decorations that are in tune with you and your groom’s characteristics.
+If you’re a colorful couple, opt for wildflowers.
+If you’re a quirky couple, come up with a unique wedding hashtag and so on!

 Being such a big and important day for you, there’s no reason your wedding shouldn’t be a reflection of who you are and the things you love.
 And the best way to do that is to give your wedding a theme.
 From Venetian carnivals to zombie movies, whether you go bold and brash or subtle and restrained, adding a coherent theme to your wedding is a great way of leaving a mark everyone is sure to remember.